shlomihod/dw-deutsch-lernen/README.md

 - [ ] Convert to a Python package
 - [ ] Better documentation of the data frames' columns
-- [ ] Replace grequest with better options for downloading web-pages
+- [ ] Soupify with batches without saving the object itself